 - Host high quality larger events that attract orienteers from all over Scotland and further afield.

 The Highland WOLF (Weekend of Orienteering in Lovely Forests), held in September, is an example of this.
-It made it’s first appearance in 2013 and had 751 runs over 3 events.
+It made it’s first appearance in 2013 and has gone from strength to strength.

 - Develop and maintain a collection of maps covering some of the finest orienteering terrain in the UK.

-This also includes urban maps of Kincraig, Kingussie, Nethy Bridge and Granton-on-Spey.
-We also plan to add Aviemore to that list in 2015.
+This also includes urban maps of Aviemore, Kincraig, Kingussie, Nethy Bridge and Granton-on-Spey.

 The National Orienteering Centre is based at Glenmore Lodge, and they also have a range of maps that we have access to.